top of page

 • Curling or cupping: It's natural for your wood shingles to expand and contract due to changes in temperature and humidity.
 On the other hand, living in a moist, humid environment can make your shingles curl and cup to the point where they create gaps that allow water to leak into your home.
 Check your property for cedar shakes or shingles with curved edges.

 You can prevent water damage to your roof's shakes or shingles by having a professional apply water-resistant treatment to your roofing material.
-Our experts at Cedar Roof Coating exclusively use TWP 200® Series stain because of its ability to prevent water absorption and maintain your cedar roof's luxurious appearance.
+Our experts at Cedar Roof Coating exclusively use TWP 200® Series coat because of its ability to prevent water absorption and maintain your cedar roof's luxurious appearance.

 Contact Cedar Roof Coatings for Weather-Damaged Roof Repairs

-523 views1 comment
+818 views1 comment

 bottom of page